ek-ok/beer_recommender/README.md

 #Beer Recommender

-The application is running here [http://recommend.beer](http://www.recommend.beer/)
+This application is running here [http://recommend.beer](http://www.recommend.beer/)

 #What is your new favorite beer?